circonus/product-docs/circonus3/visualizations/introduction.md

 ![Region Maps](../img/visualizations-maps_county_region.png)

 A **Region Map** is a thematic map in which boundary vector shapes are colored using a gradient.
-Higher intensity colors indicate larger values, and lower intensity colors indicate smaller values.
+Higher-intensity colors indicate larger values, and lower-intensity colors indicate smaller values.
 These are also known as choropleth maps.

 See [Map Visualizations](/circonus3/visualizations/maps/) for further information on specific configuration options.

 ### Gantt Chart Visualizations

-**Gantt Charts** provide a timeline of activites, often referred to as a waterfall view.
+**Gantt Charts** provide a timeline of activities, often referred to as a waterfall view.
 This visualization type, which is optimized for log and trace data, is particularly useful for viewing call, transaction, or request flows.

 ![Working with Maps](../img/visualizations-gantt.png)